pkrumins/node-video/readme.txt

     stackedVideo.push(rgba_rectangle, x, y, width, height);

 This will put the rectangle of width x height at position (x, y).
 Make sure dimensions don't overflow or you'll get an exception.
+You can also push the first full frame with this method instead of using newFrame, make sure that (x,y) = (0,0) and width, height are video's width, height.

 After you're done pushing all the updates you wanted, call `endPush`.
 This will encode the frame (and keep the previous frame in memory, so you can `push`